SCORP: Scene-Consistent Object Refinement via Proxy Generation and Tuning: Introduction

-Motivated by these gaps, we propose \underline{R}efine \underline{A}ny Object \underline{I}n \underline{A}ny Scen\underline{E} (\ours), a 3D enhancement framework leveraging 3D generative capabilities for high-fidelity object reconstruction.
-Within a reconstructed scene, \ours simultaneously completes the unseen regions of objects and improves their overall quality, as shown in Fig.~\ref{fig:example}.
-The main idea of \ours is to enhance degraded objects by replacing them with proxy objects generated from a 3D generative model, while maintaining consistency in spatial positioning, geometry, and appearance.
-At the high level, \ours uses text prompts to segment the objects of interest from the scene.
-Then guided with the visible views of objects, \ours synthesizes their proxy objects using a 3D generative model.
-The subsequent operations aiming to align the proxy objects with the original one are composed of two stages.
-Firstly, we introduce a novel object registration module that combines Iterative Closest Point (ICP) \cite{besl1992method} with a matching-based adjustment to align the proxy objects' 7-DOF poses with the original objects.
-To further address scale discrepancies and texture inconsistencies of the proxy objects while preserving the already established alignments, we propose two refinement techniques: scale-undistorted shape refinement and pose-constrained appearance refinement.
-The former independently adjusts the generated object’s shape along the three coordinate axes to ensure shape consistency, while the latter refines the object’s appearance to better align with visible viewpoints.
-These procedures enable seamless integration of proxy objects into the original scene and significantly enhance the quality of objects in the reconstructed scene.
+Motivated by these gaps, we propose \ours, a 3D enhancement framework that leverages 3D generative capabilities to refine degraded objects within a reconstructed scene, simultaneously completing unseen regions and improving overall fidelity while preserving consistency (Fig.~\ref{fig:example}).
+At a high level, our approach employs a grounding model with text prompts to obtain 2D object masks, aggregates them via a gradient voting strategy to segment degraded objects in 3D, then synthesizes proxy objects with a 3D generative model guided by a view selection scheme that balances completeness and diversity, and finally aligns proxy objects to the originals through a novel two-stage tuning process.
+In the proposed two-stage proxy tuning, we first introduce an object registration module that combines Iterative Closest Point (ICP)~\cite{besl1992method} with a matching-based adjustment to align the proxy objects' seven-degree-of-freedom (7-DoF) poses with the original degraded objects.
+To address scale discrepancies and texture inconsistencies of proxy objects while preserving the already established alignment, we propose two refinement techniques: Scale-Undistorted Shape Refinement and Pose-Constrained Appearance Refinement.
+The former independently adjusts the proxy object's shape along the three coordinate axes to ensure shape consistency, while the latter refines the object’s appearance to align with visible views.
+These procedures enable seamless integration of proxy objects into the original scene and enhance the quality of objects in the scene without altering the scene structure.
+Our contributions are summarized as follows: \begin{itemize} \item We introduce a novel 3D object enhancement framework that leverages native 3D generative capabilities, which bridges the gap between scene-level and object-level reconstruction under limited views. \item We propose a progressive registration and refinement strategy to ensure alignment between proxy objects and the original degraded counterparts, through initial pose registration and subsequent fine-grained adjustments in geometric scale and appearance. \item Across various limited-view regimes, \ours surpasses state-of-the-art approaches on object-level NVS and geometry completion, demonstrating superior performance in handling complex details of objects, yielding better detail fidelity and global scene consistency. \end{itemize}